vexide/website/src/content/blog/serial-deep-dive.md

 draft: false
 ---

-As we announced in our [summer update blog](/blog/posts/summer-update-24), we have a completely new toolchain! `cargo-v5` is the replacement for `cargo-pros`.
+As we announced in our [summer update blog](/blog/posts/summer-update-24), we have a revamped toolchain! `cargo-v5` is the replacement for `cargo-pros`.
 Instead of depending on pros-cli for uploading and terminal, `cargo-v5` uses our new crate [`vex-v5-serial`](https://crates.io/crates/vex-v5-serial) which is a complete reimplementation of the V5 Serial Protocol written in 100% Rust.
 It supports wired, controller, and direct Bluetooth, sometimes called btle, connections.

 Reimplementing the Brain's serial protocol was no small feat!
-It would have been much harder without amazing references like [`vexrs-serial`](https://github.com/vexrs/vexrs-serial) (`vex-v5-serial` was originally a fork of this repo but we slowly completely rewrote it), [`v5-serial-protocol`](https://github.com/Jerrylum/v5-serial-protocol), and, last but not least, [`pros-cli`](https://github.com/purduesigbots/pros-cli).
+It would have been much harder without amazing references like [`vexrs-serial`](https://github.com/vexrs/vexrs-serial) (`vex-v5-serial` was originally a fork of this repo but we eventually completely rewrote it), [`v5-serial-protocol`](https://github.com/Jerrylum/v5-serial-protocol), and, last but not least, [`pros-cli`](https://github.com/purduesigbots/pros-cli).
 I want to give a huge thanks to all of these projects for open sourcing their code.

 # The Serial Protocol